pangpond510/DB_Project_Server/README.md

 ### Start Server

-1. You have to configure your database host and port in src/constant.js
+1. You have to set your database configuration in src/constant.js
 2. You can start backend server by running
 ```
 $ npm start